calyxir/calyx/docs/running-calyx/fud2/low-level-rhai.md

 where `e` is an emitter, and `input` and `output` are strings containing the filenames of the input and output of the operation.
 It usually calls functions that [build commands](#building-commands).

 ### Emitter API

+Functions listed in this section are methods of the Emitter, which can be called to create variables, rules, and commands in the produced Ninja file.

 #### Creating variables